A resource theory of entanglement with a unique multipartite maximally entangled state

-We believe this calls for a critical reexamination of the resource theory of entanglement and, in particular, for the notion of LOCC as the ordering-defining relation.
-Indeed, although LOCC transformations have a clear operational interpretation, it turns out that this is not the most general class of transformations that maps the set of separable states into itself.
-In other words, LOCC is strictly included in the class of non-entangling operations.
-Thus, if one is willing to pay the price of lifting the physical interpretation behind the allowed class of free operations (as happens in other scenarios \cite{ChiGocoherence}), from the abstract point of view of resource theories other consistent theories of entanglement (i.e.\ with separable states being the set of free states) are possible in which the set of free operations is larger than LOCC.
-Hence, in principle, these could allow for a more meaningful ordering and revealing structure in the set of multipartite entangled states.
-To study such possibility is precisely the goal of this Letter.
-Since we seek whether a non-trivial theory is at all possible, we consider the resource theory of entanglement under the largest possible class of free operations: non-entangling operations.
-However, there exist two different forms of entanglement in the multipartite scenario.
-Following standard usage, we will call entangled those states that contain some entanglement among its constituents but not necessarily all, i.e.\ states which are not fully separable (FS), while we will call genuinely multipartite entangled (GME) those states in which all parties are entangled, i.e.\ states which are not biseparable (BS).
+Since we seek whether a non-trivial theory is at all possible for single-copy manipulations, we consider here the resource theory of entanglement under the largest possible class of free operations in this regime: strictly non-entangling operations.
+However, multipartite entanglement comes in two different forms.
+We will call entangled those states that are not fully separable (FS), while we will call genuinely multipartite entangled (GME) those states which are not biseparable (BS).
 Thus, one can formulate two theories: one in which entangled states are considered a resource and where the free operations are full separability-preserving (FSP) and the analogous with GME states and biseparability-preserving (BSP) operations.
-Interestingly, our first result is that both formalisms lead to non-trivial theories: there are no inequivalent forms of entanglement and no resource state is isolated in any of these scenarios.
+Interestingly, our first result is that both formalisms lead to non-trivial theories: no resource state is isolated in any of these scenarios.